See Also

 Acetaminophen

 - While this drug has almost no side effects when taken in moderation, it can prove detrimental in larger doses.
 Liver damage and death would be some of the more extreme cases with this drug, so minimal consumption is crucial.
-Sources: (Avenues Recovery) (FDA) (Delamere Health) (Rehab Spot) See also: The use of drugs in warfare
+Sources: (Avenues Recovery) (FDA) (Delamere Health) (Rehab Spot) See also: How dangerous are interactions between herbal medicines and prescribed drugs?

 30 / 31 Fotos